GryphonJade/Flower_DL_Demo/README.md

 Deploy the trained model locally to perform accurate diagnostics of plant health conditions in images.
 The forecast require relatively low computational resources thus can run without GPU acceleration.

-## 8. QUick Starting Guide
+## 8. Quick Starting Guide

-Attached is a python project, which can be served as a sample for learning and practice.
+A python project is attached with this document, which can be served as a sample for learning and practice.

 ### a) Prerequisites